 - The definitive guide to level monitoring and control in cisterns

 Okay, let’s make sure we’re on the same page.
 We define a cistern as a receptacle to store liquids, most often rainwater or well water.
-Cisterns have the capacity to store a few or thousands of liters.
+Cisterns have the capacity to store a few or thousands of liters of liquid.
 And yes, managing cisterns can offer challenges, but technology can improve your experience.
 So let’s begin.

-First, how do you track the level of water inside your cistern?
+First, how do you measure water level inside your cistern?

 You must know this measurement to avoid overspills and know when to pump water out or in to keep a safe level.
 The market offers many types of level indicators, but should you buy a cheaper one or pay a little bit more?
 We get this question a lot, so this article will provide guidance to help you pick the right device based on the technical details.